samuelim01/peerprep/services/history/README.md

   - `roomId` - The ID of the collaboration room.
   - `userId` - The user associated with the update.
   - `status` - The new status associated with the collaboration room.
 It may be `"IN_PROGRESS"`, `"FORFEITED"`, or `"COMPLETED"`.
-  - `snapshot` - The snapshot of the code editor upon forfeit / submit.
+  - `snapshot` - The snapshot of the code editor upon forfeit or submit.

   ```json
     {